mkrajaci/C-Learning/README.md

 L1U1_realni_broj is program for finding positive and negative number, and number 0.

 L1U2_interval is program for testing interval between two numbers.

+L1U3_najveci_od_tri ask you tree numbers and tell you which of them is larger.